thomasgladwin/teg_bonsai/README.md

 # teg_regression_tree

-Practice project and for messing-around purposes: regression tree function, a la The Elements of Statistical Learning, with an added "peek ahead" variation to deal with "XOR" patterns.
+Practice project and for messing-around purposes: regression tree function, a la The Elements of Statistical Learning, with an added "peek ahead" variation to deal with XOR patterns.
 That is: for each possible split, all possible immediately following splits (for a given set of quantiles for the second split to keep computation time down; the median would seem to be the main one) are used to evaluate the first split.
 This avoids the usual greedy algorithm's trap of not being able to recognize a split that is only good in combination with a subsequent split.

 It's mostly made in base Python, just uses some basic numpy for convenience.